ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Congestive Heart Failure:** A chronic condition in which the heart cannot pump enough blood to meet the body's needs, resulting in fluid buildup and symptoms such as shortness of breath and fatigue.

-**CRISP-DM:** Cross-Industry Standart Process for Data Mining is a widely used methodology for data mining and analytics projects encompassing six phaes: Business understanding, data understanding, data preparation, modeling, evaluation, and deployment.
+**CRISP-DM:** Cross-Industry Standard Process for Data Mining is a widely used methodology for data mining and analytics projects encompassing six phases: Business understanding, data understanding, data preparation, modeling, evaluation, and deployment.

 **C++:** A general purpose programming language.
 It's an extension of the C programming language